SMe12435/OpenCV/README.md

 ### For 005_Object_Tracking.py
 A 'red_dot.png' file is given to test the tracker.
 The current tracker is made for detecting a red dot.. open the image in any other device or google for any red dot.
 The model shall work.

+### For 006_Measuring_Size.py
+You need to provide the width of leftmost object present in the image as reference.
+I used 'measure.jpeg' image to test the working.
+It has correctness upto 93-95%.